spiraldb/vortex/README.md

 ### Usage

-For best performance we recommend using [MiMalloc](https://github.com/microsoft/mimalloc) as the applications allocator.
+For best performance we recommend using [MiMalloc](https://github.com/microsoft/mimalloc) as the application's allocator.

 ```rust
 #[global_allocator]